 Yet another supergroup!
 For Insidious Disease’s 2010 debut, Shadowcast, Embury hurled himself into a blood-spattered, death metal maelstrom alongside Dimmu Borgir guitarist Silenoz, former Nile and Angelcorpse drummer Tony Laureano, ex-Morgoth vocalist Marc Grewe and Old Man’s Child axe slinger Jardar.

-And fans of the project will be pleased to know that Insidious Disease – freshly signed to Nuclear Blast – will be back this year with a new album, After Death.
+And fans of the project will be pleased to know that Insidious Disease – now signed to Nuclear Blast – are about to release their new album, After Death.
 Featuring the same line-up – bar Jardar, who was replaced by Susperia’s Cyrus back in 2011 – it’s a scorching slab of Scandideath…

 Influenced by the likes of Judas Priest, Dio and Accept, Absolute Power revelled in classic metal heroics and have thus far released one, self-titled album, which hit the shelves in 2011.